 Rio de Janeiro as a whole benefits from a mild to warm climate during the winter month of September.
-Based on statistics from recent years, teams can expect an average daily high of around 21-22°C (70-72°F) in the Copacabana zone.
+Based on statistics from recent years, teams can expect an average daily high of around 21-22°C (70-72°F) in the Barra zone.
 On average, relative humidity ranges from a minimum of around 60 per cent to a maximum of around 80 per cent during this period.
-The average rainfall is 76 millimetres and the winds from the south-west and the south-east are prevailing.
+In the Barra zone, the average monthly rainfall during September is 42 millimetres, and the prevailing winds are from the south-west and the south-east.